Social Investment needs just a few tweaks

 National’s Social Investment Approach must stay, but not as we know it.

 Imagine, for a moment, that policies are cars.
-Deep in the Beehive Legislative Garage, the Labour-led Government has discovered that it has inherited a blue Social Investment car that goes well; it even got some potential to be tuned up to go even better.
+Deep in the Beehive Legislative Garage, the Labour-led Government has discovered its inherited a blue Social Investment car that goes well; it is even got some potential to be tuned up to go even better.
 But rather than sending it to the scrap heap for merely being the wrong colour, the Government needs to paint it red and make it their own.

 Thanks to Judith Collins, National has been known to (literally) crush a car or three.
 But as New Zealand Initiative’s Eric Crampton recently pointed out, a new lick of paint is also straight out of National’s playbook.